-I am a PhD student at Stanford University advised by Prof. Shuran Song.
+I am a PhD candidate at Stanford University advised by Prof. Shuran Song.

 My B.S. and M.S. are from UC Berkeley, where I was fortunate to work with Prof. Pieter Abbeel at Berkeley AI Research (BAIR).